Captain America: Home of the Brave

 The task of convincing African Americans to register to vote by Freedom Summer volunteers was daunting.
 Most Blacks worked twelve-hour days in menial jobs – cooking, cleaning, and toiling in the fields – and were exhausted by the end of the day.
 Even more feared the repercussions of losing their job, their home, their very lives.
 Doors were gently closed, promises made but never kept.
 It took patience, understanding, faith, and commitment to keep trying.

-Mario Savio, who would be the main proponent of the student-led Free Speech Movement at the University of California, Berkely later that year, was among those who went door-to-door in Mississippi.
-In his 2009 biography Freedom’s Orator: Mario Savio and the Radical Legacy of the 1960s, Robert Cohen notes that Savio was almost always greeted with words like, “If I go down and register to vote I’m going to lose my work,” “They’ll kick me off my land,” “I’m not going to be able to feed my family,” and “I may get beaten up.”
+Mario Savio, who would be the main instigator of the student-led Free Speech Movement at the University of California, Berkely later that year, was among those who went door-to-door in Mississippi.
+In his 2009 biography Freedom’s Orator: Mario Savio and the Radical Legacy of the 1960s, Robert Cohen notes that Savio was almost always greeted with the same words – “If I go down and register to vote I’m going to lose my work,” “They’ll kick me off my land,” “I’m not going to be able to feed my family,” and “I may get beaten up.”

 Those who did consent were then ridiculed and humiliated by the registrar at the local courthouse, a sight that Savio could only silently watch from the doorway.
 After witnessing one eighty-year-old African American press on in his determination to register despite the verbal abuse, Mario Savio remarked, “That man’s courage changed my life.”